maxamillion/awx/INSTALL.md

 *docker_compose_dir*

-> When using docker-compose or podman-compose, the `docker-compose.yml` file will be created there (default `/tmp/awxcompose`).
+> When using docker-compose or podman the `docker-compose.yml` or podman `podman-kube-pod.yml` file will be created there (default `/tmp/awxcompose`).

 *custom_venv_dir*